fexter-svk/EIE-1sYear-project-FPGA-/hl_simulation/README.md

 #HL Simulation of body detection

+##Approach

+- Our idea was to extract changes from the reference image that we have captured and then apply out simple algorithm to detect the body parts
+- 1. Apply the BW filter on both __body__ and __reference__ images.
+The BlackandWhite filter is necessary for the edge detection (_Sobel filter_)
+- 2. Detect edges on both images using the _Sobel filter_
+- 3. Compare the differences on both images
+- 4. Clean redundant pixels and filter out the noise

 ### ver 0.4
 - Added an algorithm to detect right leg, left leg
 - Added an algorithm to infer the position of waist and shoulders according to the statistical data